 Logical access control methods

-Logical access control is done via access control lists (ACLs), group policies, passwords, and account restrictions.
-We will take a look at each of these to see how they provide controlled access to resources.
+Logical access control is done via access control lists (ACLs), group policies, passwords and account restrictions.

-Access Control Lists (ACLs) are permissions attached to an object (i.e. spreadsheet file) that a system will check to allow or deny control to that object.
+Access Control Lists (ACLs) are permissions attached to an object such as a spreadsheet file, that a system will check to allow or deny control to that object.
 These permissions range from full control to read-only to “access denied.”
-When it comes to the various operating systems (i.e. Windows®, Linux, Mac OS X®), the entries in the ACLs are named “access control entry,” or ACE, and are configured via four pieces of information: a security identifier (SID), an access mask, a flag for operations that can be performed on the object, and another set of flags to determine inherited permissions of the object.
+When it comes to the various operating systems (i.e., Windows, Linux, Mac OS X), the entries in the ACLs are named “access control entry,” or ACE, and are configured via four pieces of information: a security identifier (SID), an access mask, a flag for operations that can be performed on the object and another set of flags to determine inherited permissions of the object.
 So, as one can see, ACLs provide detailed access control for objects.
 However, they can become cumbersome when changes occur frequently and one needs to manage many objects.

 Passwords are “the most common logical access control … sometimes referred to as a logical token” (Ciampa, 2009).
-However, that being said, they need to be tough to hack in order to provide an essential level of access control.
-If one makes the password easy to guess or uses a word in the dictionary, they can be subject to brute force attacks, dictionary attacks, or other attacks using rainbow tables.
-Keeping this in mind, experts agree that the longer the password is, the harder it is to crack, provided the user remembers it and used many different characters and non-keyboard type characters in creating it.
+However, that being said, they need to be tough to hack to provide an essential level of access control.
+If one makes the password easy to guess or uses a word in the dictionary, they can be subject to brute force attacks, dictionary attacks or other attacks using rainbow tables.
+Keeping this in mind, experts agree that the longer the password is, the harder it is to crack, provided the user remembers it and uses many different characters and non-keyboard type characters in creating it.
 Utilizing this concept also makes it more difficult for a hacker to crack the password with the use of rainbow tables.
-Having a two-factor authentication (i.e. Smart card with password) can make things more secure, especially with technology advancing to the point where cracking passwords can take only seconds as pointed out in this article: http://cyberarms.wordpress.com/2010/10/21/cracking-14-character-complex-passwords-in-5-seconds/.
+Having a two-factor authentication (such as a smart card with a password) can make things more secure, especially with technology advancing to the point where cracking passwords can take only seconds.

-In addition, ensuring patches are accomplished regularly, deleting or disabling unnecessary accounts, making the BIOS password-protected, ensuring the computer only boots from the hard drive, and keeping your door locked with your computer behind it will help ensure your passwords are protected.
+Ensuring patches are accomplished regularly, deleting or disabling unnecessary accounts, making the BIOS password-protected, ensuring the computer only boots from the hard drive and keeping your door locked with your computer behind it will help keep passwords protected.

 Of course, not writing down the password will help, too.